Crisis in Yemen: How to Help

-COVID-19 has compounded an already devastating situation in Yemen, with the U.N. now warning that deaths from the coronavirus could exceed all wartime fatalities.
+COVID-19 has compounded an already devastating situation in Yemen, with the U.N. warning that 16 million people — 55% of the country’s total population — could contract the virus.
 The spread of the virus is a worst-case scenario: millions of people are displaced, much of the country’s population is suffering from malnutrition, hospitals and health systems are decimated, and testing and protective equipment are extremely limited.

 Around 20% of the country’s 333 districts have no doctors whatsoever, while the entire nation has just 500 ventilators and 700 intensive care unit beds.
-Additionally, it’s nearly impossible to get an accurate picture of just how far the virus has spread — by the end of May, only a few thousand people had been tested out of a population of 28 million.
+Additionally, it’s nearly impossible to get an accurate picture of just how far the virus has spread.

 Who is being impacted the most by the war in Yemen?